Apply a model to create different types of predictions.

 Censored regression predictions

-For censored regression, a numeric vector for time
+For censored regression, a numeric vector for eval_time

 is required when

 survival or hazard probabilities are requested.
-Also, when
+The time values are required

 have the opposite sign as what the underlying model's predict()